HEP-PBSP/colibri/colibri/doc/sphinx/source/get-started/installation.rst

 where you should change ``colibri-dev`` to the name of the environment you created, if you used a different name.

 You are ready to start using Colibri!
-For example, you could head to one of the :ref:`Tutorials`.
+For example, you could head to one of the :ref:`Tutorials <in_tutorials>`.

 Option 2: Using pip
 -------------------